Healthy Homes Assessment Judgeford

 Draught Stopping Judgeford

-If you are able to feel external air coming in or the air is clear out of a hole or gap that is, it is most likely a gap or an opening that requirements sealing in some way.
-Cracks and gaps that are large should be permanently stopped.
-The gaps that exceed 3mm that let air in or out within your house require to be sealed.
-For example, if an open fireplace is not in use, it can cause draughts and should be blocked from.
-Property managers and landlords are accountable for ensuring such draughts are eliminated as far as imaginable.
+If you can feel external air entering or the air is clear out of a hole or gap, then it’s likely a crack or crack that needs sealing in some way.
+Cracks or gaps with large gaps must be stopped permanently.
+Cracks that are greater than 3mm and allow air in or out into the house need sealing.
+For example, if an open fireplace isn’t used it could cause draughts, and must be sealed from.
+Property managers and landlords are accountable for ensuring that these draughts are stopped as much as imaginable.

-There is no need to block up intentional gaps or holes that are part of the building.
-For instance, small gaps around doors and windows might be necessary to allow for the movement of the building as the home heats and cools, so that they are able to be shut and opened, rather than securing.
-We will test every window and door as part of your Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes in the construction.
+For example, tiny gaps around doors and windows could be required to allow movement of the building as the house heats and cools, so that they can still be closed and opened instead of than securing.
+We will test all windows and doors as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections